Mentha7/iterated-minimal/README.md

 # iterated-minimal

-test experiment link on Netlify: https://test-experiment-blackfooted.netlify.app
+[outdated] test experiment link on Netlify: https://test-experiment-blackfooted.netlify.app

+experiment link is distributed privately

 ## To-Do
 - Testing with bad behaviors (no answers at all, very few word types)